patternsoflife/patterntools/patterns-ts-cli/README.md

 # Patterns NodeJS CLI
-This package contains command-line scripts that invoke functionality from the [patterns](https://www.npmjs.com/package/@patternsoflife/patterns) package.
+This package contains command-line NodeJS scripts that invoke functionality from the [patterns](https://www.npmjs.com/package/@patternsoflife/patterns) package.

-## Installation and running scripts
+## Installation

-### Local installation
-To make the scripts in this package available in a local project directory, make sure you have Node and npm installed on your system, and then run:
+Easiest is to install this package globally on your system:
 ```
-npm install @patternsoflife/patterns-cli
+npm i -g @patternsoflife/patterns-cli
 ```
+This will make the `patternjs` command available.

+## Running a script
 You can now run scripts in the following way:
 ```
-npm exec patternsvg mypattern.json
+patternjs <cmd> [args]
 ```

-To make the commands globally available from any directory, install the package as follows:
+Where `<cmd>` specifies the script to run and `[args]` the arguments, if any, needed to run the script.
+For example:
 ```
-npm install -g @patternsoflife/patterns-cli
+patternjs svg mypattern.json
 ```

-On Windows, this will add all the commands from this package to your `PATH` environment variable.
-You can then run the command from any directory without having to prefix it with `npm exec`:
+## Getting help
+For more information about the available commands, run:
 ```
-patternsvg mypattern.json
+patternjs -h
 ```

-## SVG generator
-This package currently provides the `patternsvg` command.
-The syntax is as
-follows:
+For help on a specific command, run:
 ```
-patternsvg mypattern.json
+patternjs <cmd> -h
 ```

+## Definitions for SVG generator
-This command will assume that there is a `definitions` directory containing the `context_categories.json`, `role_categories.json`, and `node_definitions.json` files.
+The `patternjs svg` command assumes that there is a `definitions` directory containing the `context_categories.json`, `role_categories.json`, and `node_definitions.json` files.